AlicePaws/XComFilesArsenalAdditions-0.8.1g/XCFAA_Readme.txt

 NOT IMPLEMENTED YET:
 Thermite Grenade - Incendiary with high Enviromental damage, will chew through most metal Tracite and other versions coming soon
+Hollow Point Ammo rebalance:
+Hollow Point (HP) and Subsonic Ammunition will now deal more raw damage than their AP/Hypersonic ammo however their armor effectiveness is drastically reduced